JWCTempleton/dnd-cc-backend/README.md

 # D&D Character Creator - Backend API

 This repository contains the source code for the RESTful API that powers the D&D Character Creator application.
-It is a robust, secure, and scalable backend built with Node.js, Express, and MongoDB, using TypeScript for enhanced type safety and developer experience.
+It is a secure and scalable backend built with Node.js, Express, and MongoDB, using TypeScript for enhanced type safety.

 ## Key Features